Stephen Booth Books In Order – Complete List

 One note about reading the books in order: I haven’t read yet the latest book Already Dead, however many readers recommend reading first Dead and Buried because one follows directly the storyline from the previous one.

-About Stephen Booth
+Stephen Booth Biography

-Stephen Booth (website) was born in 1952 in Burnley, Lancashire, UK.
+Stephen Booth was born in 1952 in Burnley, Lancashire, UK.
 Very early in his life, at the age of 2, he moved with his family to Blackpool, Lancashire, where he also attended the local Arnold School.
 At the age of 12 he wrote his first novel.

 After leaving school, following his graduation from City of Birmingham Polytechnic, he moved to Manchester to become a teacher, something that eventually didn’t pursue any longer.
 Next, in 1974, he started working as a journalist for several newspapers and magazines around the country, among them being the Wilmslow Advertiser, Huddersfield Examiner, and the Worksop Guardian.
 He also worked for various local newspapers around the area.
 For a while, he also worked as a sub-editor for the popular Daily Express and The Guardian newspaper.